Terms and Conditions for Award Travel

-12. The Customer agrees to pay Awarding Canada the following fees for services rendered: a. $150.00 CAD for the first passenger for a Regular Award Booking that includes travel outside Canada and the United States of America b. $85.00 CAD per person for every passenger after the first passenger for a Regular Award Booking that includes travel outside Canada and the United States of America. c. $200.00 CAD per passenger for Round-the-World Bookings. d. $75.00 CAD per person for any changes to a previously booked award booking and the Customer is exclusively responsible for providing all necessary documentation to enact any changes to their booking, including but not limited to the Customer’s obligations under Clause 1 of this Agreement.
+12. The Customer agrees to pay Awarding Canada the following fees for services rendered: a. $125.00 CAD for the first passenger for a Regular Award Booking that includes travel outside Canada and the United States of America b. $85.00 CAD per person for every passenger after the first passenger for a Regular Award Booking that includes travel outside Canada and the United States of America. c. $200.00 CAD per passenger for Round-the-World Bookings. d. $75.00 CAD per person for any changes to a previously booked award booking and the Customer is exclusively responsible for providing all necessary documentation to enact any changes to their booking, including but not limited to the Customer’s obligations under Clause 1 of this Agreement.
 Awarding Canada reserves the right to charge a change as a new booking if the requested change is substantial.
 If the original award booking is a Regular Award Booking with flights wholly within Canada and the United States of America, the change fee is $25.00 CAD per person. $25.00 CAD per infant (under two years of age) on a Regular Award Booking or a Round-the-World booking – the infant must be under two years of age for the entirety of the award booking to qualify for this rate.
 There will be no passenger charge for any changes to an infant ticket (s.12(d)) by Awarding Canada. e. $50.00 CAD per person for every passenger on a Regular Award Booking that is wholly within Canada or the United States of America, or is a transborder booking between Canada and the United States of America. f. $40.00 CAD for any booking, regardless as to the number of passengers, that requires Awarding Canada to call an airline or frequent flyer program to finalize a Regular Award Booking.
 This fee applies a maximum of one (1) time per booking, and is not collected on Round-the-World Bookings or any booking change.
 A 2% DISCOUNT WILL BE APPLIED TO ANY SUCCESSFUL PAYMENT MADE BY INTERAC E-TRANSFER – THIS DISCOUNT ONLY APPLIES TO FINAL FEES, AND INTERAC E-TRANSFER IS NOT A PAYMENT OPTION FOR ANY INITIAL PAYMENT OR DEPOSIT.